Skip to main content

 • Keep a timeline.
 Document every communication, every promise, every deadline, and every failure to follow through.
 A timeline of insurer conduct is powerful evidence in both bad faith and fraud claims.

-• Get independent assessments.When the insurer's estimate seems unreasonably low, get an independent estimate from a qualified professional such as a public adjuster or licensed contractor.
+• Get independent assessments.When the insurer's estimate seems unreasonably low, get an independent estimate from a qualified professional such as a Public Adjuster or licensed contractor.
 A wide gap between the insurer's number and independent assessments is evidence of unreasonable conduct.

 • Ask for written explanations.
 California regulations require the insurer to provide a written explanation for any denial or reduction of benefits.
 If the insurer refuses or provides vague explanations, that itself may be evidence of bad faith or concealment.